The History Of Community Health Net

 In July 2004, Community Health Net consolidated its medical practice to 1202 State Street and the Dental practice to the Booker T. Washington Center located at 1720 Holland Street.

 The organization has received recognition from the U.S. Public Health Service and the U.S. Department of Health and Human Services for its innovative approach in developing an integrated service network and expansion among community partners.
-This community-wide effort provides access to health care for Erie’s medically underserved and uninsured populations.
+This community-wide effort provides access to health care for all area residents including the medically underserved and uninsured populations.

 The greatest testament to the unique ability of CHN is services that are designed to be accessible to their patients.
-CHN has understood and responded to the community it serves by offering the highest quality primary medical and dental care.
+CHN has understood and responded to the community it serves by offering the highest quality primary medical and dental care to all.